Learn how to make easy Christmas scented salt dough ornaments. Handmade salt dough ornaments are easy for kids to make and a great gift idea.

 Homemade | Christmas Scented Salt Dough Ornaments

-These easy to make scented Christmas salt dough ornaments are the perfect touch to a homemade Christmas feeling.
-Gather the children because this recipe is easy enough for them to participate in and you probably already have all the ingredients in your kitchen.
+Scented Christmas salt dough ornaments are the perfect touch to a homemade Christmas feeling.
+More than likely, all the ingredients that are needed are already in your kitchen.

 Christmas Scented Ornaments

 The smell of scented Christmas ornaments will fill the air of your home with the scents of the season.
 Using natural spices of ground cinnamon, cloves, ginger and nutmeg with a hint of orange essential oil is the perfect holiday scent.